iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 > Easy to use and great as a beginner app to monitor progress.
 Would be great if it had a step count option so I didn't need to look for another app but at the moment it does what I need.<br> :date: __2021-05-28 12:57:13__

-> Pushes you to achieve your set goals.
-App is easy to navigate and foof/calorie counter is a very good guide to reaching that goal.<br> :date: __2021-05-28 09:43:12__

-> Very pleased with this app.
-Gives me total brisk walking and other walking.
-It is encouraging by giving rewards for targets achieved.<br> :date: __2021-05-26 19:15:37__

-> I love the app!
-Automatic and a good motivator.
-I just wish I could up the pace which is considered "brisk" as I'm a fast walker.<br> :date: __2021-05-25 22:17:32__

-> Great way to train yourself on brisk walking<br> :date: __2021-05-24 22:42:00__

 #### 4-star reviews